the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Fix - Ensure the link to the Event Tags Archive page url is correct when using the Block Editor.
+* Fix - Ensure the link to the Event Tags Archive page is correct when using the Block Editor.
 [TEC-4716]

 = [6.0.10] TBD =